Domestic canary: Miner's canary

+The use of miners' canaries in British mines was phased out in 1986 with the introduction of an electronic nose with a digital metre.
+However the use of canaries did continue until it was fully outlawed in February 1996.
+Although the phasing out was seen as a more humane way of treating the birds, it has been noted that many miners cared for their canary companions and that it lifted the spirits of the miners.
+Some miners carried them in a special resuscitation cage to revive a canary in case it faints after carbon monoxide poisoning.

+In addition to coal mines, experiments showed that canaries could detect other specific poisonous gases, and they were therefore used in the First World War.
+Canaries were also used by Japanese troops following the Tokyo gas attacks in 1995, and by Iraqi civilians in 2003 for potential chemical agent detection.

 Use in research

 Canaries have been extensively used in research to study neurogenesis, or the birth of new neurons in the adult brain, and also for basic research in order to understand how songbirds encode and produce song.
 Thus, canaries have served as model species for discovering how the vertebrate brain learns, consolidates memories, and recalls coordinated motor movements.

 Fernando Nottebohm, a professor at the Rockefeller University in New York City, detailed the avian brain structures and pathways that are involved in the production of bird song.

 Canaries are sometimes used to avoid hazardous human testing.
-Wasicky et al 1949 used them in early testing of insect repellents.
+Wasicky et al. 1949 used them in early testing of insect repellents.
 Human testing could only provide limited sample size and the inherent variance of the host ⇔ repellent ⇔ insect interaction is too high.
 Canaries, among other test animals, provided larger sample sizes cheaply.